fedeghe/synchazard/README.md

 ---

-## Some samples
-In the client folder there is a small _index.html_ file that runs four example cases:
-- sync on file change on server (change something on the _data1.json_ on the __server__ folder and look at the clients)
-- get a flow of random data within [0,100] from the server and plot it
-- get a incremental number from the server and show it
-- launch a special case I called `reactor` which aim to dig into the immediate forced concurrency  management for input fields and textareas.

-In the upper right corner there is a link to two more samples, one is kinda live React hello world (will be much better), the second one is a bit more interesting.

----

 ### Test broadcast to more clients within LAN

 Get the current LAN ip of the machine running the server: